 - Correo electrónico: Email address

 Note that ADO shows all of its prices in pesos, and it uses military time to display the hours of departure and arrival.
-So, that 01:00 time you see is one o’clock in the morning, not afternoon.
+So, that 01:00 time you see is one o’clock in the morning, not the afternoon.

 Once you select your preferred time, ADO’s online system will allow you to choose your seat.
 Then, you’ll need to fill out each passenger’s name and the email address where you want your tickets to be sent.